 Kraken and Compressor have similar output.
 Both of them offers lossy and lossless compression.
 The output file size is not as good as Optimizilla, but still good.

-TinyPNG maybe the worst in the list as it produce larger file sizes.
+TinyPNG maybe the worst in the list as it produces larger file sizes.

 Optimize Images on WordPress